truthless11/MADPL/README.md

 # MADPL

-Codes for the paper "Multi-Agent Task-Oriented Dialog Policy Learning with Role-Aware Reward Decomposition"
+Codes for the paper "Multi-Agent Task-Oriented Dialog Policy Learning with Role-Aware Reward Decomposition", and you can find our paper at [arxiv](https://arxiv.org/abs/2004.03809)

 Cite this paper :